i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 Disable synchronization for users with attributes checked against ignoreFunction.

-This function helps to prevent synchronization of unwanted directory objects.
+This function helps to prevent synchronization of unwanted directory objects.<br>
 The user will not be synchronized if ignoreFunction fails for ALL selected attributes.

 By default it says ignoreUsersWithAttributes=[] so nothing will be ignored.

-We only want to import users where the attributes samaccountname, sn, givenname and mail are not empty.
+We only want to import users where the attributes samaccountname, sn, givenname and mail are not empty.<br>
 So the configuration for ignoreUsersWithAttributes should look like this:

     ignoreUsersWithAttributes[] = "samaccountname"